NehaD017-Cyber/NETWORKWALKS-B083-WK1-PM1-ETHICALHACKING-CYBERSECURITY/README.md

 ---

-## 🐞 One Problems Encountered & Solved
+## 🐞 Problems Encountered & Solved

 **Problem1:** Do we have to enable IPv6 while attacking the Virtual Boc to NAT Network?